Advanced-CPP1/CPP-APP-8-/README.md

 # CPP-APP-8-

 Hello everyone, this is an app that I've been working on, it's an app where you can search for a programming language and then it shows you examples of the code in that language.
-The app also allowas you to change the background, it also has a dark mode.
+The app also allows you to change the background, it also has a dark mode.
 I wrote the app with Qt C++.
 Qt is a really good framework used for writing applications.

 <h2>Light Mode</h2>